xcore/sc_usb_device/module_usb_device/doc_design_guide/system.rst

 host demands its attention.
 If not, the XUD Library will NAK.

-It is important to note that, for performance reasons, cores communicate with the XUD Library using both XC channels and shared memory communication.
-Therefore, *all cores using the XUD Library must be on the same tile as the library itself*.
+It is important to note that, for performance reasons, cores communicate with the XUD Library using a combination of both XC channels and shared memory.
+It is therefore madatory that *all cores that directly communicate with the XUD Library must be on the same tile as the library itself*.

 .. _figure_xud_overview: